Why This Recipe Works

 Combine flour, yeast, and salt in a large bowl and whisk until homogenous.
 Add oil and water and stir with wooden spoon until combined.
 Cover with plastic wrap and let rise at room temperature at least 8 hours and up to 24.

-The next day, turn dough out onto lightly floured surface and dived in half.
+The next day, turn dough out onto lightly floured surface and divide in half.
 Form balls with each half, then place into lightly oiled bowls, coating all surfaces of the balls with oil.
 Cover with plastic wrap and set aside at room temperature.

 Stretch the dough: Coat two 10-inch cast iron skillets (or cake pans/oven-safe nonstick skillets) with 1 tablespoon each of shortening and olive oil.
 Transfer dough balls one at a time to a large cookie sheet and stretch out into a 10-inch circle.
 Transfer the circles to the greased skillets.
 Cover and allow to rise for 1 hour at room temperature.
 Meanwhile, adjust the oven rack to the bottom position and preheat oven to 500°F (260°C).
 Combine the cheeses in a large bowl and cover until ready to use.